vbablue/ProgrammingAssignment2/README.md

        getInverseVector = getInverseVector)
 }

-The following function calculates Caches the inverse of the matrix from the above function.
+The following function  Caches the inverse of the matrix from the above function.

     cacheSolve <- function(x, ...) {
       m <- x$getInverseVector()